a8dx/ILO/README.md

 Tasks
 ===
 * Agreement plot for VI and ARC early / ARC late
+* Determine if reason for discrepancy against earlier tables is because of imported contract parameters
+* Can save the downloaded EVI files to an output folder and create a flag to avoid lengthy downloads
 * Create an "agree" function which is common to several sections of code - can leverage on the existence of the vi.compare function
 * Plots for scaled VI box - agreement with worst years
 * Review the code and determine what can be turned into functions
 * Identify which windows were used for calculating early/late ARC2 in Phase One report
 * Testing MODIS data under new IRI-DL servers
 * Presumable scoping problems in grabbing df in the `arc.vi.vis' function in "vi_functions.R" - have searched the S/O forums but not found an answer that works
+* Consider working with stamen maps, code example below

 Completed Tasks
 ===